Two Months to Sobriety in Savannah, GA

 - Further effects of addiction in the individual’s life

 Although assessment may seem invasive, it is crucial in developing a plan that will aid the individual.
-Specialized treatment is necessary to give the individual their best chance to reach sobriety.
+Specialized treatment is necessary to allow patients the highest probability of reaching sobriety.
 The more that can be learned about the individual, the better their care can be individualized.

 The second phase of the 60-day program is detox.
 The aim of detox is to wean the individual off of their substance.
 During this process , the individual will face withdrawal symptoms, which can be dangerous when not consistently moderated by professionals.
 Individuals undergoing outpatient treatment will need a strong support system outside of treatment to help them deal with these symptoms.
-Symptoms include, but are not limited to:
+Symptoms may include:

 - Severe Anxiety